actualbudget/actual/docs/getting-started/envelope-budgeting.md

 One key difference is that traditional envelope budgeting often overlooks fixed expenses like rent, mortgage, utility bills, and other regular payments.
 These fixed costs are crucial and must be accounted for to have a complete picture of your finances.
 Actual Budget ensures that every fixed or variable expense is considered.
-This comprehensive approach makes AB much more effective than the traditional cash-stuffing method.
+This comprehensive approach makes Actual Budget much more effective than the traditional cash-stuffing method.

 A significant advantage of using Actual Budget is increased awareness of expenses.
 Knowing where every penny of your money is spent is a decisive step towards financial control and stability.